ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/API/_index.md

 ## HDF5 files

+<span style="font-size:16pt; color:red">Note that the following is subject to change.
+For example, we may want to add all of the metadata as attributes.</span>

 HDF5 files contain structured data, encoded as either an “array”, or a “table”, both of which are described in more detail below.

 ### File format